Brookfield Business Partners L.P. 2021 Fourth Quarter Conference Call and Webcast for Investors and Analysts

 A replay of the Conference Call will be available until February 10, 2022 by dialing +1 (855) 859-2056 toll-free in the U.S. and Canada or +1 (404) 537-3406 for overseas calls (Conference ID 1270808).
 A replay of the webcast will be available on our website.

-Brookfield Business Partners (TSX: BBU.UN) (:BBU) is a business services and industrials company focused on owning and operating high-quality businesses that benefit from barriers to entry and/or low production costs.
+Brookfield Business Partners (TSX: BBU.UN) (NYSE:BBU) is a business services and industrials company focused on owning and operating high-quality businesses that benefit from barriers to entry and/or low production costs.

 Brookfield Business Partners is the flagship listed business services and industrials company of Brookfield Asset Management, a leading global alternative asset manager with approximately $650 billion of assets under management.
 More information is available at www.brookfield.com.